 Attune - The ATTUNE research collaboration is seeking to explore the individual, environmental, social, economic, educational and geographical factors that have an impact on the mental health of young people, both positive and negative.
 Young People Cornwall is responsible for the participation of young people across Cornwall in this nationally significant piece of work.

-Comic Relief - A mental health project which works with young men offering them opportunities to explore mental health and to increase their emotional resilience.

 Communities Working Together - ESF funded programme with the aim of moving young people closer to education, employment & training by working with local employers, mentors and providing individual support to young people.
-Creative Art Therapy - The Creative Art Project will support children & young people who are accessing CAMHS services and the well-being practitioner service.
-It will provide them with opportunities to engage in creative art-based activities that support their return to good mental health.

 Headstart - Big Lottery Fund project delivered through Cornwall Council and The Learning Partnership for Cornwall and The Isles of Scilly.
 Aimed at increasing the emotional resilience of young people across the county to enable them to better deal with mental health issues.
-Health and Wellbeing - Co funded by the Dept of Health & Social Care & Kernow CCG, this project works with young people with emotional resilience & low level mental health problems to give them strategies to cope.